 Elastic Cloud Enterprise supports most of the security features that are part of the Elastic Stack.
 These features are designed to:

-Elastic Cloud Enterprise handles the installation of the security features for you, both for new clusters you create and for clusters that you upgrade.
+Elastic Cloud Enterprise handles the installation of the security features for you, both for new deployments you create and for deployments that you upgrade.
 Which exact set of security features you use depends on the version of your Elasticsearch cluster.